 The three generally accepted approaches to value were considered in estimating the market value for each property, with the most appropriate method given the greatest emphasis.
-A market based cost approach is considered the most appropriate for single family residential, most owner occupied commercial, and mobile homes since this method reflects the actions of buyers and sellers in the market, with some exceptions.
+A market-based cost approach, utilizing sold properties to establish market modifiers, is considered the most appropriate for single family residential, most owner occupied commercial, and mobile homes since this method reflects the actions of buyers and sellers in the market, with some exceptions.
 This approach is based on the principal that a buyer will not pay more for a property than the cost of acquiring a vacant site and constructing a substitute structure of comparable utility, assuming no costly delays in construction.
-The sales comparison method is used for vacant lots and land because it reflects the actions of the market place.
+The sales comparison method is used for vacant lots and land because it reflects the actions of the marketplace.
 Where there are no vacant lot sales, an allocation by abstraction was used to value land.
 Since these properties typically do not produce any income, the income approach to value is given minimal emphasis.
 Commercial and multi-family properties are generally valued using all three approaches to value with the income approach given the greatest emphasis in most cases.
-Personal property is appraised utilizing the cost approach to value, however the market approach was also relied upon for some categories of personal property when available.
+The ability to perform a commercial and/or multi-family appraisal using the Sales Comparison approach can be limited by the number of confirmed sales available to use as comparables.
+Personal property is appraised utilizing the cost approach to value; however, the market approach was also relied upon for some categories of personal property when available.
 All appraisal estimates are made in compliance with requirements as provided in the Texas Property Tax Code.

 Personnel Resources: The office of the chief appraiser is primarily responsible for overall planning, organizing, staffing, coordinating, and the controlling of district operations.
-The Administration Department's function is to plan, organize, direct and control the business support functions related to human resources, budget, finance, records management, purchasing, fixed assets, facilities and postal services.
+The Administration Department's function is to plan, organize, direct, and control the business support functions related to human resources, budget, finance, records management, purchasing, fixed assets, facilities, and postal services.
 The Appraisal Department is responsible for the valuation of all real and personal property accounts.
 The District's appraisers are subject to the provisions of the Property Taxation Professional Certification Act and §1151.151(a) of the Texas Occupation Code and must be duly registered with the Texas Department of Licensing and Regulation.
 Customer support, including information and assistance to property owners and homestead exemption administration, is the responsibility of the Customer Service Department.

-The appraisal district staff consists of 140.5 employees providing the following services:
+The appraisal district staff consists of 158 employees providing the following services:

-- 7.5 Administration: chief appraiser, business and appraisal operations - 5 ARB and Agent Services - 18 Customer Service: customer support & residential exemptions - 69 Appraisal: appraisal related functions and appraisal litigation - 13 GIS/Mapping: GIS, imagery, deed/land records, maps, & records management officer - 8 Information Services and Technology: technology related functions - 20 Support Services: ARB support, arbitration support, appraisal support staff including total exemptions and abatements
+- > 8 Administration: chief appraiser, business, and appraisal operations - > 11 ARB and Agent Services - > 24 Customer Service: customer support & residential exemptions - > 69 Appraisal: appraisal related functions and appraisal litigation - 15 GIS/Mapping: GIS, imagery, deed/land records, maps, & records management officer - > 9 Information Services and Technology: technology related functions - 22 Support Services: ARB support, arbitration support, appraisal support staff including total exemptions and abatements

 District's Boundaries: The District's boundaries are aligned with the boundaries of Collin County.
-The entities within the CAD boundaries for which appraisal rolls are annually developed are as follows: Collin County, 22 independent school districts, 30 cities/towns and 7 special districts.
+The entities within the CAD boundaries for which appraisal rolls are annually developed are as follows: Collin County, Collin College, 21 independent school districts, 30 cities/towns and 22 special districts.

-Data: The District is responsible for establishing, maintaining and valuing approximately 391,500 real and personal property accounts covering 889 square miles within its territorial boundaries.
+Data: The District is responsible for establishing, maintaining, and valuing approximately 387,000 real and personal property accounts covering 889 square miles within its territorial boundaries.
 This data includes property characteristic, ownership, and exemption information.
 Property characteristic data on new construction is updated through an annual field effort.
 Existing property data is maintained through field and office review.